henrybarreto/wk/README.md

 ## How to use

 ### Go to workspace
+It is worth to say that `wk` does not change the directory itself.
+Currently, it just “split out” a `cd` command with the path to the workspace informed, being necessary to use a shell script to get that output, execute the `cd` command and open the shell into the directory.

 ```wk go```

 ### Save a workspace
 ```wk --save go ~/Documents/Projects/Go```

 ### Show saved workspaces
+> not implemented yet
 ```wk --list```

 ### Show usage